LSR 2-1 V-Rod Exhausts

 Steve Cole: "In the development side what I can say is the SuperFlow when setup properly emulates the real world much better.
 As an example the only way to get a DynoJet to give you HP and TQ is a WOT unloaded run.
 The SuperFlow allows that plus just about any other combination you like with real torque output.
 So what does any of it buy you becomes the question.
 I can tell you that if we tune to a DJ and get the best we can, then repeat on the SuperFlow using real world acceleration rates for the engine being tested the results are very different.
 Take the final calibrations and run them in both dyno's unloaded and the DJ developed type calibration will show the most HP and TQ in those conditions, on both the SuperFlow in DJ mode and the DJ.
 Then take the SuperFlow controlled condition calibration and load it in the bike the power will go up when tested in the SuperFlow mode again which can only be done on the SuperFlow.

 Now the hooker, take the bike and put one of the finished calibrations in it and give it to the customer and say go ride it and come back after you've ridden it well, to know how it feels/runs.
 They come back after an hour or so then load the other calibration and ask them to do the same riding over and come back again.
-Each and everytime we have done this every customer has picked the calibration that was done on the SuperFlow under the controlled acceleration modes!
+Each and every time we have done this every customer has picked the calibration that was done on the SuperFlow under the controlled acceleration modes!
 So pick what works for you but there is a difference.
 Does it take longer, does it end with a measurable difference.............
 YEP!"

 When we have turbo bikes like our Road Glide Turbo it gets a bit interesting to go testing in LA traffic with police, cell phone cameras, and freeway cameras.
 We still do real world riding with data acquisition as the real world is where you ride.